shaadclt/Youtube-Transcription-Whisper/README.md

 ## Description:

-This Python project empowers you to seamlessly download YouTube videos, extract their audio tracks, and transcribe the speech content using OpenAI's powerful Whisper model.
+This jupyter notebook project empowers you to seamlessly download YouTube videos, extract their audio tracks, and transcribe the speech content using OpenAI's powerful Whisper model.

 ## Key Features: